brajeshwar/brajeshwar.github.io/_posts/2005/2005-10-04-condensing-your-life-on-to-a-usb-flash-drive.md

----
-layout: post
-title: Condensing Your Life on to a USB Flash Drive?
+# Condensing Your Life on to a USB Flash Drive?
----

 Everybody reads "Slashdot (Slashdot)":http://slashdot.org/, so I won't really repeat the article but this one caught my attention.
 The articles talks about, "How to Prepare for One Really Quick Getaway (How to Prepare for One Really Quick Getaway)":http://www.nytimes.com/2005/10/01/business/01docs.ready.html?pagewanted=print which appeared in "New York Times (New York Times)":http://www.nytimes.com/ on the first of October.